budipest/mobile/README.md

 ### Tech stack
 - Dart and Flutter
-- Firebase
 - [google_maps_flutter](https://pub.dev/packages/google_maps_flutter)

 ### Setting up the project

-For the backend, we use Firebase.
-We use Firebase Databases, Anonymous Authentication, and Analytics.
-To configure it, create a Firebase project and [follow this documentation](https://firebase.google.com/docs/flutter/setup). **Make sure that you run over these docs for all of your desired build platforms!**
+For the backend, we use our own API that can be found in [this repository](https://github.com/danielgrgly/budipest-api).

 ### Running on iOS